Skip to content

 Default Behavior

-Without a mock_response, the component echoes the tool call:
+Without configuration, the Mock component echoes the tool call:

 {